 Many pupils at Pinewood choose to experience the benefits of boarding life.
 Living alongside other boys and girls and learning to be part of a community, as well as the opportunity to enjoy the grounds, facilities and friendship of others away from the busyness of a regular school day, all contributes to children growing in independence and confidence.

-The Headmaster’s wife and Mr Benbow (Head of Boarding) head up the boarding and seek to create a family atmosphere with the boarders and boarding staff.
-The Headmaster and his deputy are also closely involved in supervising breakfast and supper, and doing a boarding duty.
+Mr Fogden & Miss Parris head up the boarding and seek to create a family atmosphere with the boarders and boarding staff.
+The Headmaster, Mrs Hoyland and the Deputy Head are also closely involved in supervising breakfast and supper, and doing a boarding duty.

 Supper, with home cooked food and regular “specials nights”, featuring Tapas evenings and DIY ice-cream sundaes, is followed by an abundance of evening activities, which are encouraged, but there are also opportunities, especially for the older children, to simply have ‘time-out’ with their friends.

 Special events are held throughout the year, with a particular highlight being the Christmas Feast, which is followed by carols in the Theatre, with the Headmaster including every pupil in the words of one song!

 Older boarders are encouraged to take more responsibility for themselves in anticipation of their arrival at senior school.
 Many of our Year 7 & 8 pupils choose to weekly board, which helps to build established friendships and encourages independence, as well as focus during the school week.
 The arrival at senior school is much less daunting for our pupils who have been part of the boarding pattern.